TheWhiteFluid/Obsidian_Cyber/CyberSecurity/AppSec/PortSwigger/0)Summary.md

-1. OS command - in progress
+1. Insecure deserialization - in progress
-2. Web Sockets
-3. Request Smuggling
-4. Insecure deserialization
-5. Business logic
+2. Business logic
-6. Race Conditions
+3. Race Conditions
-7. NoSQL
+4. NoSQL

 All recap and formatting